 • Help your pet by grooming areas of his/her body that might be hard for your pet to reach.

 • Give your pet gentle massages and consider physical therapy.
-Indoor pools or pet playgrounds are a great way to help your pet work on low-impact exercises during the cold season.
-Did you know that AERC’s Oakdale location has an underwater treadmill?
-It’s a great tool for helping arthritic dogs; the warm water provides relief and gentle resistance to build strength.
+Indoor pools, underwater treadmills, or pet playgrounds are a great way to help your pet work on low-impact exercises during the cold season.

 If you want to find out more information about how you can help your pet, talk to your veterinarian.
 If you’re interested in our physical therapy program, ask your veterinarian for a referral today!
 We hope you and your pets have a safe winter!